LibProtection/libprotection-dotnet/README.md

 # libprotection-dotnet

 **libprotection-dotnet** is a .NET version of LibProtection library — an alternative implementation of the standard functionality of the formatted and interpolated strings.
-It provides a realtime automatic protection from any class of the injection attacks which belong to the most attacked languages (HTML, URL, JavaScript, SQL and the file paths are currently supported).
+It provides a realtime automatic protection from any class of the injection attacks, which belong to the most attacked languages (HTML, URL, JavaScript, SQL and the file paths are currently supported).

 | Windows Build Status |
 |---|